 What is Stormwater?

-Stormwater runoff is rain that falls onto hardened surfaces, such as streets, roofs, and driveways, picks up pollutants that are on those surfaces, and carries the pollutants into the street storm drain system and on into our streams.
+Stormwater is rain that falls onto impervious cover, such as streets, roofs, and driveways, picks up pollutants that are on those surfaces, and carries the pollutants into the street storm drain system and on into our streams.
 Those pollutants include, but are not limited to, oil, fertilizers, bacteria, heavy metals, gasoline, and sediment.
-A great stormwater control measure in highly urbanized areas, such as San Antonio, is low impact development.
+A great stormwater control measure in highly urbanized areas, such as San Antonio, is low impact development (LID).

 Did You Know?
 In San Antonio, stormwater does not drain into a sanitary sewer system.
 It flows directly into our creeks and rivers primarily from the street storm drain system.